Object Transformer (ObjectTransformer)

 },

-- Re-Structuring: Possibly you want to produce a simpler shape for an API or for a subsequent Zipper step.
+• Restructuring — produce a simpler shape for a subsequent Zipper step or API consumption.